grafana/loki/docs/overview/README.md

 The **ingester** service is responsible for writing log data to long-term storage backends (DynamoDB, S3, Cassandra, etc.).

+The ingester validates that ingested log lines are not out of order.
+When an ingester receives a log line that doesn't follow the expected order, the line is rejected and an error is returned to the user.
+See the section on [Timestamp ordering](#timestamp-ordering) for more information.

 The ingester validates that ingested log lines are received in timestamp-ascending order (i.e., each log has a timestamp that occurs at a later time than the log before it).
 When the ingester receives a log that does not